This is the multi-page printable view of this section. Click here to print.

 Disable at-least-once delivery

 kafka_commit_every_batch = 1 will change the loop logic mentioned above.
-Consumed batch commited to the Kafka and the block of rows send to Materialized Views only after that.
+Consumed batch committed to the Kafka and the block of rows send to Materialized Views only after that.
 It could be resembled as at-most-once delivery mode as prevent duplicate creation but allow loss of data in case of failures.

-5 - Kafka parallel consuming
+7 - Kafka parallel consuming

 Kafka parallel consuming

-For very large topics when you need more parallelism (especially on the insert side) you may use several tables with the same pipeline (pre 20.9) or enable kafka_thread_per_consumer (after 20.9).
+For very large topics when you need more parallelism (especially on the insert side) you may use several tables with the same pipeline (pre ClickHouse® 20.9) or enable kafka_thread_per_consumer (after 20.9).

 kafka_num_consumers = N,